 Soaking time 10 minutes

-To make the sauce, remove the stems from the tomatoes and score the skin of each tomato all the way round its center so the score line divides the tomato in half.
+To make the sauce, remove the stems from the tomatoes and score the skin of each tomato all the way round its centre so the scoreline divides the tomato in half.
 Place the tomatoes in a bowl and cover with freshly boiled water.
 Weigh the tomatoes down with a small saucer and wait for 5-10 minutes.
 Drain the tomatoes, then peel and discard the skins (these should slide off with ease).
 For a lovely handmade texture, cool the tomatoes a little first then squeeze to crush them with your hands but expect some of it to land on the front of your shirt!
 If this doesn’t appeal to you, simply chop roughly.
 Set aside.

 In a large pot, cover the potatoes with plenty of water and bring to the boil.
 Reduce the heat to a simmer and cook until tender – so the tip of a knife is easily inserted.
 Drain and cool briefly.
 Hold the potatoes with a tea towel or oven mitt in one hand and peel the skin off with the other.
 Make sure not to overboil your potatoes or they will crack and become waterlogged.
 The issue with this is you’ll need way more flour to bind the mixture which will make your gnocchi hard and chewy rather than soft and pillowy.